mollyodonnellan/PML/README.md

 #### 2. Simulate loci in SimPhy

 Navigate to the 2_simulation_scripts directory and run 1_simulation_prep.sh to organize data and generate directories for downstream simulations.
+You may need to grant yourself access to the SimPhy module.
+You can do this by using the command "chmod +x simphy_XXXXX" following the version you are using.
 Set up the batch script for simphy by copying 3_run_simphy_CLEAN.sh into 3_run_simphy.sh Run 2_prep_simphy.sh to generate a list of SimPhy commands for simulating loci off of the species trees generated previously.
 Run those commands with 3_run_simphy.sh

 ```
 cd 2_simulation_scripts